8ctopus/sciter-next-gen-js/README.md

 # sciter next gen javascript (ES6+)

-The aim of this project is to review the changes in the javascript language over time and experiment with those in [sciter.js](https://sciter.com/).
+The aim of this project is to review the changes in the javascript language over time and experiment with these in [sciter.js](https://sciter.com/).

 ## ECMAScript 2015 (ES6)